j9hasan/esp_idf_projects/socket_client/README.md

 Socket Client

+The esp32 will connect to a socket server.
 ## How to use

 Clone the repo, update the server IP and PORT then build using esp idf.